jochenwierum/termshare/README.md

-While it was easy on the presenter side (there were tools like [ttyd](https://github.com/tsl0922/ttyd), [GoTTY](https://golangrepo.com/repo/sorenisanerd-gotty-go-web-applications) or [butterfly.py](https://github.com/paradoxxxzero/butterfly)), I did not find a satisfying solution to share the content in a save and read only way over some kind of repeater to the web.
+While it was easy on the presenter side (there were tools like [ttyd](https://github.com/tsl0922/ttyd), [GoTTY](https://golangrepo.com/repo/sorenisanerd-gotty-go-web-applications) or [butterfly.py](https://github.com/paradoxxxzero/butterfly)), I did not find a satisfying solution to share the content in a safe and read only way over some kind of repeater to the web.

 So I started my own little hobby project for this problem :)